Capitol Graduate Research Summit

 Poster Guidelines and Set Up:

-- Posters will be hung on portable walls, and push pins will be provided.
-Use of foam boards and attachment of three-dimensional objects to posters should be avoided to ensure posters will attach securely to poster walls.
+- Use of foam boards and attachment of three-dimensional objects to posters should be avoided to ensure posters will attach securely to walls/display boards.

 - Posters should be displayed the entire day and may be collected after the awards ceremony.
 Presenters will need to be present with their posters during approximately a two hour period (exact time to be determined).